d-w-moore/irods-development/Chapter_01.md

       VERSION.json
     ```

-  * 8. When ready to leave the container, there are two choices:
+  * 8.When ready to leave the container, there are two choices:
     - `exit` or `<Ctrl-D>` to kill the container
        * subsequent restarts of the container will necessitate restarting the DB and irods servers:
        ```